How I Spent 48 Hours in Portland, Oregon

 Portland’s Photogenic Riverfront

 All of the boats docked along the Willamette riverfront and a passing red, white, and blue sternwheeler looked gorgeous with the Marquam and Tilikum Crossing bridges in the background.
 This is a truly photogenic spot you won’t want to miss.
 You’ll also see the USS Blueback, a decommissioned Navy submarine, in the river which starred in the hit movie “Hunt for Red October” and on episodes of the “Portlandia” TV show.
 In 2008, the USS Blueback was added to the National Register of Historic Places.
 Pioneer Courthouse Square also has a great view.
-I liked traveling across the cool Steel Bridge.
+I like traveling across the cool Steel Bridge.
 It has a lower deck for carrying railroad, bicycle, and pedestrian traffic plus an upper deck for Portland’s Max Light Rail (mostly above ground metro/subway).

 Portland Pub/Food Crawling